On the Use of Auxiliary Variables in Multilevel Regression and Poststratification: Simulation studies

 \subsection{Correct model specification}

-We assume that the outcome model under MRP-S, MRP-P and MRP-R is the same as the data generation model to compare MRP performances with different auxiliary information sources in the adjustment for selection bias.
-We present the results of the simulated outcome variable $Y$ in Figure~\ref{sim-y}.
-MRP-P and MRP-INT have the best performances among all methods, especially for subgroup estimates.
+The population data generation model for the outcome $Y$ is a normal distribution with a standard deviation of 1, and the mean structure depends on the main effects (age, race, edu, inc), for which we randomly sample integer values between -5 and 5 with replacement and set them as coefficients.
+In this setup, the outcome models under MRP-P, MRP-R, GREG, and DR are correctly specified, and the model to construct weights in IPW and DR, as well as raking, includes the correct terms.

+The comparison results are presented in Figure~\ref{sim-y}.
+All methods are unbiased or have negligible biases.
+MRP-P and MRP-INT exhibit the best performances, particularly for subgroup estimates.
 The estimation model under MRP-P is correctly specified, and all population cell information is fully utilized.
 The outcome model under MRP-INT covers the correct model as a special case, and the effect of inclusion propensities is shrunk toward zero without loss of efficiency.
-Using the reference sample to estimate the population cell sizes can correct the sample selection bias but result in considerable variability and conservative confidence intervals given by the MRP-R estimates.
-The WFPBB algorithm accounts for the uncertainty in the population cell size estimation, generates synthetic populations, and can yield noisy and biased estimates, especially when the correct model has interaction terms and the reference sample is small.
-MRP-S only uses the nonempty cells available in the sample and is subject to bias when the nonsampled cells are systematically different from the sampled cells.
-The SE and RMSE values under MRP-S are small, but MRP-S is not valid with low coverage rates.
-The IPW yields reasonable coverage rates but has larger SE and RMSE values than MRP-P estimates, and the IPW estimate of the 65+ age group is biased.
-Model-based approaches tend to have lower RMSEs than the IPW, but not for all subgroup estimates.
-Raking estimates are competitive but have bad performances of the 65+ age group mean estimate.
-The GREG estimates tend to perform similar to raking since both involve marginal adjustments of known margins; however, the linear model prediction has slightly large variability.
-The DR estimates of the overall mean have good properties, but the subgroup mean estimates have large RMSE values and low coverage rates.
-The DR and IPW generate similar RMSEs.
+Using the reference sample to estimate the population cell sizes can correct the sample selection bias but result in considerable variability given by the MRP-R estimates.
+The WFPBB algorithm accounts for the uncertainty in the population cell size estimation and can yield noisy estimates, especially when the reference sample is small.
+The IPW yields reasonable coverage rates but has larger SE and RMSE values than MRP-P and MRP-INT estimates.
+Raking also has large variability but slight under-coverage.
+Model-based approaches tend to have lower SEs than the IPW and raking, but not for all subgroup estimates.
+The GREG estimates of the overall mean have good properties, but the subgroup mean estimates have large RMSE values and low coverage rates.
+Moreover, the linear model prediction results in negative weight values, which can be potentially resolved by imposing bounds on the minimization problem whose solution produces the weights, but we ignore the bounds here in the comparison.
+DR generates similar SEs and RMSEs to those of IPW and raking.
 When neither weighting nor prediction approaches work well, DR estimates do not present improvements.
 Overall, with correct outcome models, MRP-P and MRP-INT outperform alternative approaches with efficiency gains on subgroup mean estimates.